 - The best compression short material is thicker and more modest, which makes it too warm for underwear.
 Example: R-Gear SpeedPro Compression Short

 RailRiders Eco-Mesh Pant.
 If I had to settle on a single pair today, these would be it.
 The specs are very attractive: permethrin-treated, lightweight nylon without any spandex, and wide mesh vents for enhanced airflow in warmer and more humid conditions.
-I’ve read great reviews about them but I have not worn them myself.
+They are baggy, which makes them sloppy-looking but which further improves air exchange.

 Sierra Designs DriCanvas Pant.
 I take these on all trips in warm or hot temperatures when little or no precipitation is expected, e.g. the Desert Southwest, or California or the Rockies during an inactive monsoon.
 These pants are tough and very breathable, and they fit me well.
 But if you only want one pair of pants in your collection and you sometimes backpack in wet parts of the world, go with a pure synthetic pant instead.